US-Iran Tensions Persist as Peace Talks Stall and Military Options Weighed

 Key Facts

-- Gas prices in the US have surged as there is no permanent end to the Iran war in sight.
+- Gas prices in the US have surged amid uncertainty over a permanent end to the Iran war.

-- Iran has threatened 'long and painful strikes' if Donald Trump acts on options to reopen the conflict.
+- Iran has threatened 'long and painful strikes' if the US resumes military action.

-- A US defence secretary claims hostilities have ceased, but lawmakers say US forces remain active despite halted air raids.
+- US officials claim hostilities have ceased, but lawmakers note US forces remain active despite halted air raids.

-- Pakistan is acting as a backchannel, passing proposals between Iran and the US to keep peace talks alive, according to officials and experts.
+- Pakistan is acting as a backchannel, relaying proposals between the US and Iran to keep peace talks alive.

 What Happened